Goa – Culture and Tradition

-In 1312 Goa came under the governance of Delhi Sultanate.
+In 1312 Goa came under the governance of the Delhi Sultanate.
 In 1510, the Portuguese established a permanent settlement in Goa.
-In 1961 Goa and Daman and Diu was taken by the Indian Army from Portuguese.
+In 1961 Goa and Daman and Diu were taken by the Indian Army from the Portuguese.

-It was earlier declared Union territory by India Government but on 1987 it was made the 25th state of India.
+It was earlier declared Union territory by Indian Government but in 1987 it was made the 25th state of India.

 The culture of Goan people is a blend of Portuguese and Indian culture.
 Goans is the demonym used by people of Goa and they loved being called by this name.
 They are friendly and full of life people, the holiday spirit of Goa reflects their attitude.

 Most Goans practice “siesta” i.e. pulling down the shutters from 1 to 4 pm to rest in the afternoon.
-They are first Goans than Hindu, Muslims or Christians.
+They are first Goans then Hindus, Muslims, or Christians.
 Religious fundamentalism is something unknown to them.

 Goa is a Multi-lingual state, they speak dialects of Konkani and Marathi.
 Konkani is the official language of Goa and the total language used in Goa are English, Portuguese, Konkani, Hindi, and Marathi.

-Goa cuisine is a blend of Portuguese, Muslim and Hindu style of cooking resulting in great cuisine.
+Goa cuisine is a blend of Portuguese, Muslim, and Hindu styles of cooking resulting in great cuisine.
 They include a lot of seafood which is expertly spiced and herbed, European spices are mixed with Indian curry and peppers.

-Goan use lot of vinegar and coconut milk in cooking.
+Goan use a lot of vinegar and coconut milk in cooking.
 Rice and fish curry is the staple food of Goa.
-During festivals, a Goans vegetable stew known as Khatkhate is very popular, which contain at least five vegetables, fresh coconut, and special Goan spices.
+During festivals, a Goans vegetable stew known as Khatkhate is very popular, which contains at least five vegetables, fresh coconut, and special Goan spices.

 Pork dishes such as vindaloo, xacuti, chorisa, and sorpotel are popular.
-During Christmas egg based multilayer sweet dish known as Bebinca is favorite.
+During Christmas egg-based multilayer sweet dish known as Bebinca is a favorite.
 Feni is a popular alcoholic beverage of Goa which is either cashew feni or coconut feni.

 The costume of Goans is according to the tropical climate, generally, they wear cotton clothes.

-Men in Goa wear western style costume while the fisherman wears bright colored shirts, half pants, and bamboo hats and is also a popular dress among tourists.
-Goa carnival showcase the colourfull and popular dresses of Goans.
+Men in Goa wear a western-style costume while the fisherman wears bright colored shirts, half pants, and bamboo hats, and is also a popular dress among tourists.
+Goa carnival showcases the colorful and popular dresses of Goans.